 Space is provided for students large, well-lit, mixed-discipline studios.
 The programme benefits from the larger context of the School of Communication; this benefit is most prominent in the mixed studios, where students interact daily with graphic designers, animators and illustrators.

 Each pathway in the programme also has its own lab space.
 The Experimental Lab is equipped with hardware and software, and materials ranging from sensors and electronics to clay, 3D scanners and printers, for making digital and physical prototypes.
-We have a Sound Lab with specialist audio recording, editing, mixing and postproduction equipment.
-The Moving Image Lab will be equipped as a shooting studio with specialty image capture and sound capability, along with projection and audio gear for playback, editing and mixing.
+There are moving image and sound resources to support students in these pathways.

 Gallery spaces can be used for installations and exhibiting work as well as breakout rooms for discussion and social events.
 A multi-skilled approach is supported and as such facilities in other Schools are available by arrangement.
 Students are encouraged to use College-wide facilities, including the Drawing Studio and the RCA Library.